 The Sleeping Bear Dunes National Lakeshore is a hiker’s heaven: with miles of trails cutting through woods and over dunes—and ultimately leading to breathtaking views of Lake Michigan—the Northern Michigan hiking trails at the Sleeping Bear Dunes National Lakeshore are an invaluable resource for those seeking to immerse themselves in Northern Michigan’s outdoors.
 So take a hike on the Sleeping Bear Dunes hiking trails, already!

-Find A Trail (from north to south along M22):
+Find A Trail (from north to south along M22).
+Detail on each below:

 - Good Harbor Bay Trail: Loop through lowland woods

 - Sleeping Bear Heritage Trail: Will be 27 miles, Empire to Good Harbor Beach, Maple City

 - Sleeping Bear Point Trail: Dunescapes, lake access